music-suite/music-suite/docs/src/User-Guide.md

 fermata StandardFermata (par [c,e,g])
 ```

-Note that a fermata attaches to a specific point known as the *sustain point* (the beginning of the given score is used by default).
-All notes overlapping the sustain point have a fermata drawn on them.
+Note that a fermata attaches to a specific point known as the *sustain point*.
+The beginning of score to which the [fermata][ref-fermata] function is applied is used by default.

+[ref-fermata]: x

 ```haskell+music
 fermata StandardFermata (par [seq[c,d] |/ 2,e,g])
 ```

+Note that all notes overlapping the sustain point have a fermata drawn on them.

 <!--
 A fermata usually implies a unison cutoff of the prolonged notes, followed by a short break before continouing to the next beat.
 This can be made explicit by addng caesuras or breathing marks (commas).